Marshall County logo featuring an orange letter M outlined in blue and white.

 Graphic with a red check mark inside a yellow circle on a blue background, next to text saying "Shared language & sustainable culture shift" on a beige background.

-Counselors have reported a reduced need for one-on-one support for students who participated in Live Big program groups, giving them time to reach students who may have otherwise flown under the radar.
+Counselors have reported a reduced need for one-on-one support for students who participated in Live Big, giving them time to reach students who may have otherwise flown under the radar.

 Icon with a checkmark and text "Reduced need for 1-1 support & interventions."